Bruno-OGSilva/School_District_Analysis/README.md

 Analysis key deliverables:

-1-The district summary DataFrame
+1. The district summary DataFrame

-2-The school summary DataFrame
+2. The school summary DataFrame

-3-The top 5 performing schools, based on the overall passing rate
+3. The top 5 performing schools, based on the overall passing rate

-4-The bottom 5 performing schools, based on the overall passing rate
+4. The bottom 5 performing schools, based on the overall passing rate

-5-The average math score for each grade level from each school
+5. The average math score for each grade level from each school

-6-The average reading score for each grade level from each school
+6. The average reading score for each grade level from each school

-7-The scores by school spending per student
+7. The scores by school spending per student

-8-The scores by school size
+8. The scores by school size

-9-The scores by school type
+9. The scores by school type

 This project was fully developed in Python using Pandas and Numpy, code can be checked at the following link: